Skip to content

 This year, my 9-year-old daughter has a school project to write a letter to Santa.

-But not just the same old letter; in fact, she has to persuade him to move her from his Naughty list to his Nice list.
+But not just the same old letter: She has to persuade him to move her from his Naughty list to his Nice list.

 Hands wrapping a gift

-And here’s what her Grade 4 teacher will be looking for in those projects:
+And here’s what her Grade 4 teacher is looking for in those projects:

-• Your introduction is clear and includes reasons for your letter
+• Your introduction is clear and includes the reason for your letter

 • You argue your opinion